The Elite Parent

 Ex.
 Your daughter has the ball in front of the opposing team’s goal.
 Should you yell shoot?
 No. If she shoots and scores she will be rewarded for her actions and if she doesn’t shoot and has the ball taken away she will learn that next time she should shoot.

 By following this outline, you will greatly improve your child’s soccer growth as well as your family’s overall enjoyment of the soccer experience.
-You will also make yourself a favorite parent among soccer coaches.
+You will also make yourself a favourite parent among soccer coaches.
 This can often be a deciding factor if your child making it to the next level.